-The purpose of this Language Access Plan (LAP) is to establish policy and provide guidance in developing and implementing reasonable efforts to eliminate or reduce “Limited English Proficiency” (LEP) as a barrier to accessing University of Oregon (UO) programs, activities, or events as required by Executive Order (EO) 13166, “Improving Access to Services for Persons with Limited English Proficiency” (August 11, 2000), which requires This Executive Order prohibits discrimination and requires that each Federal department and agency examine the services they provide to the public and, accordingly, develop and implement a system by which LEP persons can have meaningful access to those services without unduly burdening the fundamental mission of the agency.
+The purpose of this Language Access Plan (LAP) is to establish policy and provide guidance in developing and implementing reasonable efforts to eliminate or reduce “Limited English Proficiency” (LEP) as a barrier to accessing University of Oregon (UO) programs, activities, or events as required by Executive Order (EO) 13166, “Improving Access to Services for Persons with Limited English Proficiency” (August 11, 2000), which prohibits discrimination and requires that each federal department and agency examine the services they provide to the public and, accordingly, develop and implement a system by which LEP persons can have meaningful access to those services without unduly burdening the fundamental mission of the agency.

 This plan covers UO interactions with LEP individuals that occur in the State of Oregon.

 The following are terms associated with the goals of the UO Language Access Plan and its implementation:

 Interpretation and Translation: Interpretation involves oral communication and the immediate communication of meaning from one language into another.
 An interpreter conveys meaning orally.
 From the standpoint of the user, a successful interpretation is one that faithfully and accurately conveys the meaning of the source language orally, reflecting the style and cultural context of the source message, without omissions, additions, or embellishments on the part of the interpreter.
 Professional interpreters are subject to specific codes of conduct and should be trained in interpretive skills, ethics, and subject-matter language.
 Translation involves written communication from one language to another.
 Translation services do not occur in real-time.
 UO employees utilizing interpreters and translation services should request information about certification, qualifications, experience, and training.